All posts

 We've spent the better part of a year talking to teams running Kubernetes at the messy middle of the curve: past the first production cluster, not yet big enough to have a platform team.
 The consistent pattern: they have three to twelve clusters, no good way to see them together, and a debugging experience that still leans on kubectl plus tabs.

 Radar (the OSS tool we built for ourselves) solves the single-cluster debugging problem.
-It's a Go binary, the React UI is embedded with go:embed, it runs against your kubeconfig, and it shows you resources, topology, a timeline, Helm releases, and traffic - live, via SharedInformers on top of the Watch API.
-No agent.
+It's a Go binary with the React UI embedded via go:embed, runs against your kubeconfig, and shows you resources, topology, a timeline, Helm releases, GitOps state, and traffic - live, via SharedInformers on top of the Watch API.
+No in-cluster install.
 No cloud account.
 No data leaving your laptop.

 That covers one engineer debugging one cluster.
 It does not cover:

 Those are team problems.
-They need a server, persistence, auth, and a notification pipeline.
+They need an identity layer, an org-scoped audit log, and a hub that's awake when you're not.
 Trying to solve them inside the OSS binary would make Radar slow, opinionated, and hard to run on a laptop.
 So we split.

-Also available via Homebrew, Krew, and an in-cluster Helm chart for teams that want a shared instance.
+Also available via Homebrew, Scoop, and an in-cluster Helm chart for teams that want a shared instance.

 What's in the v1 binary:

-Source lands at github.com/skyhook-io/radar in January.
+Source goes public in January.
 Apache 2.0.
 We want PRs.

 The connection is outbound-only.
 No inbound ports.
 No NodePort, no LoadBalancer, no Ingress.
-If your cluster can reach the public internet, the agent works.
+If your cluster can reach the public internet, Radar works.
 If it can't, you stay on OSS.

 helm repo add skyhook https://skyhook-io.github.io/helm-charts